ligurio/luzer/README.md

 through the code being fuzzed to find and report failures to the user.
 Since it can reach edge cases which humans often miss, fuzz testing can be particularly valuable for finding security exploits and vulnerabilities.

-Below is an example of a fuzz test, highlighting its main components.

-**TODO**

 `luzer` is a coverage-guided Lua fuzzing engine.
 It supports fuzzing of Lua code, but also C extensions written for Lua.
 Luzer is based off of